pypa/pipx/docs/how-to/install-pipx.md

 ### Using pipx without installing (via zipapp)

-The zipapp can be downloaded from [Github releases](https://github.com/pypa/pipx/releases) and you can invoke it with a Python 3.10+ interpreter:
+The zipapps can be downloaded from [Github releases](https://github.com/pypa/pipx/releases):

+- `pipx.pyz` for Linux, macOS
+- `pipx-windows.pyz` for Windows

+Invoke either one with a Python 3.10+ interpreter:

 ```
 python pipx.pyz ensurepath